 Below are random expert ads from our four repair categories; Caning, Wicker, Upholstery, and Refinishing.

-Richard Saunders is a wicker furniture restoration specialist, author of five books on antique wicker furniture, and one of the only certified wicker furniture appraisers in the country.
+Richard Saunders is the author of five books on antique wicker furniture, a former wicker furniture restoration specialist, and one of the only certified wicker furniture appraisers in the country.

 Richard and his wife Paula, relocated from California to Savannah, Georgia several years ago.
 Richard has over 45 years of hands-on experience in repairing and restoring wicker furniture and writing about and appraising antique wicker furniture.